rmarder/rsl/README.md

 # RSL: Robert's Scripting Language

+RSL is a general purpose C-style scripting language, useful for everything from system scripting to CGI web applications.

+The syntax is inspired by languages such as Javascript, PHP, and Go.

+The core of the language is based on our fork of the <a href="https://github.com/rmarder/ape">Ape programming language</a>.
+The required files from Ape are included in this repository.

 # Documentation

 <p><b>RSL IS UNDER ACTIVE DEVELOPMENT SO EVERYTHING HERE CAN BE WRONG OR OUT OF DATE.<br/>